 To compete in Y.E.S. for Arkansas, teachers/sponsors must register teams online through a new platform this year, YouNoodle.

-If you plan to sponsor more than one team, you will be able to register all your teams through this account.
+If you plan to sponsor more than one team, you will be able to register all your teams through this account by creating a brief application for each team.

-Go here to get started: https://platform.younoodle.com/client/entry-rounds/yes_2019/apply.
+Go to this exact web address to get started in the YES competition: https://platform.younoodle.com/client/entry-rounds/yes_2019/apply.
 This is the web address you will use throughout the competition.
 We suggest you bookmark it.
 Any other variations used, such as just typing “YouNoodle” into your browser, will not get you where you need to be.

 To update team applications after submitting:

 Intents are due by the end of the day November 9.
 Please have all your applications completed as best you can by this deadline.
-If you still have some incomplete team information, you’ll have a chance to update it at any time – but it must be completed by the business plan submission deadline.
+If you still have some incomplete team information, you’ll have a chance to update it all the way up to when you submit the business plan.
+That deadline is firm – November 16.

 Please see the “Submitting Business Plans” section for instructions on uploading your team/s plans.